 Skis are probably the biggest equipment investment you will make and it is important to have a ski that will give you the most help during your training.
 As a ski instructor you will need something that can be used for as wide a range of activities as possible.
 One day you may be snowploughing on the nursery slope with beginners in the morning and thrashing through the bumps in the afternoon.
-As you progress through the BASI Instructor system you will be open to deals on equipment and we have a Pro Deal for BASS Pros.
+As you progress through the BASI Instructor system you will be open to deals on equipment and we can also recommend guidance from local trusted ski shops.

 We recommend that piste skis (not necessarily race skis) are the most appropriate ski for ski teachers.
-The Volkl Deacon is the top pick for teachers in 2019.
+The Volkl Deacon remains the top pick for teachers in 2023.

 Boots have to be on your feet all day, every day so comfort is the first priority.
 Secondly, again you need to make sure you have a boot that will work for you whatever you are aiming to do.
 Choose a boot that is soft enough to allow you to flex at the ankle, especially for skiing at slow speeds with beginners.
 Heavier skiers or those with very long levers (legs) may want to go up in flex index to 130.
 Each boot has a flex rating so look out for something between 90 and 130 max.